vatpac-technology/sops/docs/aerodromes/Bankstown (YSBK)/coordination.md

 ### Miscellaneous

-If departure is Runway 11 into CTA, coordination is required with Director (or SDW) if open, as the "Half a Radar Sep Standard From Sector Boundary" rule.
+If departure is Runway 11 into CTA, coordination is required with Director (or SDS) if open, as the "Half a Radar Sep Standard From Sector Boundary" rule.

 !!!
 Example
     **SDS** -> **SY TCU**: “Request left turn our of Bankstown”